msfrisbie/track-trace-tools/README.md

 ## What's Track & Trace Tools?

-Track & Trace Tools is an open source browser extension that adds extra features to the [Metrc](https://www.metrc.com).
+Track & Trace Tools is an open source browser extension that adds extra features to [Metrc](https://www.metrc.com).
 It is not affiliated with Metrc.

 ## Liability